Skip to main content

 Tip: a recast lowers your required payment but keeps the same payoff date.
 If your goal is to be mortgage-free sooner, paying the lump sum without recasting (and keeping your current payment) saves more interest.
 Estimates only — confirm recast eligibility, minimums, and fees with your servicer.

-How to Use This Mortgage Recast Calculator
+How to use this Mortgage Recast Calculator

 Enter your current balance, interest rate, and remaining term, then the lump sum you plan to pay and any recast fee.
 The calculator shows your new payment, monthly savings, and interest saved.